Association Between Breastmilk Microbiota and Food Allergy in Infants

 Signature 1

-Abundance in Group 1: increased abundance in Healthy pregnant women
+Abundance in Group 1: decreased abundance in Women with coronary heart disease (CHD)

 NCBI Quality ControlLinks